CarmineCella/f8/README.md

 * partial evaluation
 * lambda functions with closures

+It can [bootstrap](examples/repl.tcl) itself.
 For an overview on the language, please see [this example](examples/overview.tcl); for an example on how to integrate the language in your application, please check the [main file](src/f8.cpp).

 ### Processing libraries